center-for-threat-informed-defense/attack-workbench-collection-manager/README.md

 - Federated ATT&CK Collection Manager: REST API and CLI for managing collections.
 - [Federated ATT&CK REST API](https://github.com/center-for-threat-informed-defense/federated-attack-rest-api): REST API service for storing, querying and editing ATT&CK objects.

+## Scripts

+`package.json` contains a number of scripts that can be used to perform recurring tasks.

+### JavaScript Linter

+Use the command:

+`npm run lint`

+to run ESLint on the codebase.

+### Validate Module Versions

+Use the command

+`npm run snyk`

+to run the Snyk validator on the currently installed modules.
+This will check the modules for known security flaws.

+Note that this requires the `SNYK_TOKEN` environment variable to be set to a valid Snyk token to run.

+### Generate REST API Documentation

+The REST API is defined using OpenAPI.
+Use the command:

+`npm run api:generate-all`

+to generate the website that documents the REST API.

 ## Notice

 Copyright 2020 MITRE Engenuity.
 Approved for public release.